 Installing other useful packages¶

 There are various packages that are useful but not necessary for working with Brian.
-These include: matplotlib (for plotting), nose (for running the test suite), ipython and jupyter-notebook (for an interactive console).
-To install them from anaconda, simply do:
+These include: matplotlib (for plotting), pytest (for running the test suite), ipython and jupyter-notebook (for an interactive console).

 conda install -c brian-team brian2tools

 If you have the pytest testing utility installed, you can run Brian’s test suite: